Adaptive Event Stream Slicing for Open-Vocabulary Event-Based Object Detection via Vision-Language Knowledge Distillation: Open-Vocabulary Event Object Detection

 We divide the categories in the detection dataset into a base category subset and a novel category subset, denoted as \( C_B \) and \( C_N \), respectively.
 The model is trained only using annotations from \( C_B \).
 In the pre-trained CLIP model, the text encoder and image encoder are represented as \( \mathcal{T}(\cdot) \) and \( \mathcal{V}(\cdot) \).
 We train a proposal generation network on the base categories \( C_B \) and extract region proposals ${r_e} \in {P_e}$ from the event stream.
 Subsequently, we reconstruct the corresponding image frames from the event stream and map the proposals ${r_e}$ onto the image frames ${P_i}$.
 These candidate regions ${r_i}$ are then cropped and resized before being fed into the frozen CLIP image encoder \( \mathcal{V} \) to compute the image embedding: $\mathcal{V}(\text{crop}(P_i, r_i))$.
 To transfer the image knowledge from the CLIP pre-trained model to an event-based object detection model, we align the event-region embedding detected from the event stream, \( \mathcal{R}(\phi(P_e), r_e) \), with the image embedding extracted by the CLIP image encoder from the proposal regions in the image frames, \( \mathcal{V}(\text{crop}(P_i, r_i)) \).
 This process aims to bridge the modality gap between event data and image frames, enabling the effective utilization of CLIP’s pre-trained visual representations.
 To further enhance cross-modal feature alignment, we apply a contrastive loss between event camera region embeddings and image frame embeddings to minimize their representation discrepancy.
 Additionally, we introduce trainable projection layers, which map event features $f_{{r_e}}^{evt}$ and image frame features $\mathcal{V}(\text{crop}(P_i, r_i))$ into the same feature space, ensuring efficient cross-modal knowledge transfer.
 In the process of knowledge distillation for event features, we take into full consideration the sparsity of event data and its prominent edge characteristics.
 To better extract and align event features with image features, we introduce an enhanced spatial attention mechanism into the distillation process.
+Specifically, we first utilize high-level semantic information from the teacher network to generate a spatial attention map, which highlights key information regions in the event data while suppressing redundant noise.
+The spatial attention map is constructed as follows: where \(\mathcal{P}(F)\) represents the average pooling result along the channel dimension, and \(\mathcal{N}(F)\) is the normalized attention map obtained through softmax, which adjusts the feature distribution to focus on important spatial locations.
+Next, we fuse the attention maps of event features \(\mathcal{N}(F^{evt})\) and image features \(\mathcal{N}(F^{img})\) to obtain the final spatially enhanced representation: $A = \frac{\mathcal{N}(F^{evt}) + \mathcal{N}(F^{img})}{2},$ We then apply a transformation to the event features as \(F^{*} = \mathcal{G}(F^{evt})\), where \(\mathcal{G}\) is a mapping module that adjusts the feature scale.
+On this basis, our event-to-image knowledge distillation loss function \(\mathcal{L}_{F2E}\) is modified as follows: where the spatial attention weight \( A_i \) is applied to the event feature \( f_i^{evt} \), ensuring that the event features focus more on key regions, thereby enhancing the distillation effect.
+Ultimately, this strategy improves the semantic consistency of event features, enabling more effective alignment with image features during the knowledge distillation process and enhancing the model's generalization ability in object detection tasks.
+Through this method, we achieve VLM knowledge transfer to event cameras without requiring large-scale event-text dataset training, enabling open vocabulary object detection while mitigating generalization issues caused by the modality gap.